Seed To Plate, A Morning Email That Actually Knows Your Garden

 You can also subscribe from your membership dashboard under "Email Reports."

 - Check your inbox tomorrow morning Your first email arrives at 5:00am the next day.
-It'll cover every plant you've tracked, wiht care advice matched to today's Dayboro weather.
-If you added a tomato, a basil, and some beans — you'll get a section for each one.
+It'll cover every plant you've tracked, with care advice matched to today's Dayboro weather.
+If you added a tomato, a basil, and some beans, you'll get a section for each one.

 After setup, the emails just arrive.
-No daily action needed — just read it wiht your morning coffee and you'll know exactly what your garden needs today.
+No daily action needed, just read it with your morning coffee and you'll know exactly what your garden needs today.

 What If I Add More Plants Later?